NicolaOrritos/nicolaorritos.github.io/cv_en.md

 Lately I'm focusing my efforts in studying Data Science with Python, mainly because I'm eager to dive in the Machine Learning field.
 I also studied two blockchain platforms, Bitcoin and Ethereum, focusing my efforts on the Solidity smart-contracts language and on _Dapps_ (Ethereum _Distributed apps_) development using _web3.js_.

+See below for a detailed chart of my skills.

 ## Education